intel/pepc/docs/guide-tests.md

 Do not use `-n` for parallel execution against a real host.

-## Local-only Tests
+## Non-Emulated Tests

 A small number of test modules do not support emulation.
-They run only against the local or remote
-host:
+They require a real host (local or remote) to run:

 - `test_process_manager.py`
 - `test_python_prj_installer.py`